Copyhold

 Copyhold was a form of customary land ownership common from the Late Middle Ages into modern times in England.
-The name for this type of land tenure is derived from the act of giving a copy of the relevant title deed that is recorded in the manorial court roll to the tenant; not the actual land deed itself.
+The name for this type of land tenure is derived from the act of giving a copy of the relevant title deed that is recorded in the manorial court roll to the tenant, rather than the actual land deed itself.
 The legal owner of the manor land remained the mesne lord, who was legally the copyholder, according to the titles and customs written down in the manorial roll.
 In return for being given land, a copyhold tenant was required to carry out specific manorial duties or services.
 The specific rights and duties of copyhold tenants varied greatly from one manor to another and many were established by custom.
 By the 19th century, many customary duties had been replaced with the payment of rent.

 Copyhold was directly descended from the feudal system of villeinage which involved giving service and produce to the local lord in return for land.
-Although feudalism in England had ended by the early 1500s, forms of copyhold tenure continued in England until being completely abolished by the Law of Property Act in 1925.
+Although feudalism in England had ended by the early 1500s, forms of copyhold tenure continued in England until being completely abolished by the Law of Property Act 1925.

 Principles

 The privileges granted to each tenant, and the exact services he was to render to the lord of the manor and/or lord paramount in return for them, were described in the roll or book kept by the steward, who gave a copy of the relevant entry to the tenant.
 Consequently, these tenants were afterwards called copyholders, in contrast to freeholders.
 The actual term "copyhold" is first recorded in 1483, and "copyholder" in 1511–1512.
 The specific rights and duties of copyholders varied greatly from one manor to another and many were established by custom.
 Initially, some works and services to the lord were required of copyholders (four days' work per year for example), but these were commuted later to a rent equivalent.
 Each manor custom laid out rights to use various resources of the land such as wood and pasture, and numbers of animals allowed on the common.
-Copyholds very commonly required the payment of a type of death duty called an heriot to the lord of the manor upon the decease of the copyholder.
+Copyholds very commonly required the payment of a type of death duty called a heriot to the lord of the manor upon the decease of the copyholder.